comses-education/get-lazy-with-llms-clinic/README.md

 Never write the prompt yourself.
 The LLM has seen a HUGE amount of questions and answers from the internet.
 It knows how to formulate prompts.
 Give the LLM your TASK and ask to write a better prompt for you.
 Supply additional instructions or context if needed.

 **For coding tasks:**
-1. Ask the LLM to come up with an IMPLEMENTATION PLAN first.
+1. Ask LLM to come up with an *implementation plan* first.
-2. Ask LLM to PLAN a TESTING FRAMEWORK.
+2. Ask LLM to *plan* a *testing strategy*.
-3. Generate TESTS and check them MANUALLY.
-Ask to test the FUNCTIONALITY, NOT IMPLEMENTATION.
-THIS IS YOUR SOURCE OF TRUTH.
+3. Generate *tests* and check them manually.
+Ask to test the *functionality, not implementation*.
+This is your source of truth.
-4. Ask to split the PLAN into modular TODOs.
+4. Ask to split the *plan* into modular TODOs.
-5. Use TEST DRIVEN DEVELOPMENT when iterating on TODOs
+5. Use [TDD (Test Driven Development)](https://martinfowler.com/bliki/TestDrivenDevelopment.html) when iterating on TODOs
-6. For DEBUGGING ask LLM: *"Add debug logs, so that I can give you the output for bug analysis.
+6. For *debugging* ask LLM: *"Add debug logs, so that I can give you the output for bug analysis.
 YOU ARE ALLOWED TO ADD DEBUG LOGS ONLY.
 DO NOT CHANGE ANY OTHER CODE."*
 7. Once a TODO is implemented and tests pass, commit.

 **For tasks with "unknown unknowns":** ask LLM to give you best practices on how to accomplish the task.